PCB Design Tools

 For differential signaling (USB, LVDS, PCIe, Ethernet), the differential impedance Zdiff depends on both the single-ended impedance Z0 and the coupling between the two traces.
 Tighter spacing increases coupling and reduces Zdiff.
 Common targets are 90Ω for USB 2.0/3.0 and 100Ω for Ethernet and PCIe.

-The formulas in this calculator use IPC-2141 and Wadell approximations, which are accurate for typical PCB geometries.
+This calculator uses closed-form PCB transmission-line approximations based on IPC-2141 (microstrip and stripline) and the Ghione & Naldi model (CPWG) for first-pass impedance estimates.
 For critical applications — especially above 10 GHz or with exotic dielectrics — always verify with a 2D field solver and your PCB fabricator's actual stackup data.
 Calpak USA's engineering team can perform signal integrity analysis and impedance-controlled fabrication for aerospace and defense applications.
 Contact us for a design review.

 Quick Reference: Common Impedance Targets